Ex-NFL player Zac Stacy arrested after video surfaces of alleged attack on ex-girlfriend - NewsBreak

 “He punched me several times in the head!
 I begged him to stop because the baby was on the couch just a few feet from where he punched me,” the woman was quoted saying.
 “I fear for my life and my children’s lives.”

 The woman in the video told WFLA she lives in the Orlando area.
-Nexstar — the parent company of this website — is withholding her identity for privacy reasons.Woman who threw soup in restaurant manager’s face has been arrested
+Nexstar — the parent company of this website — is withholding her identity for privacy reasons.Brawls break out at another Charlotte school amid growing concern of inaction by CMS related to security

 Stacy played college football at Vanderbilt before being drafted by the Rams and playing two seasons with them.
 He joined the Jets in 2015, but retired two years later due to injuries.
 He briefly joined the CFL’s Saskatchewan Roughriders and also played for the Alliance of American Football’s Memphis Express.

-The TransPerfect Music City Bowl, a college football bowl played in Nashville, said it removed Stacy as a youth football ambassador for the upcoming game, WKRN reported.National Guard Association leader says Guard units controlled by governors until federally mobilized; reaction to Oklahoma Guard’s COVID vaccine controversy
+The TransPerfect Music City Bowl, a college football bowl played in Nashville, said it removed Stacy as a youth football ambassador for the upcoming game, WKRN reported.Stony Point man arrested after selling meth to undercover investigators, deputies say

 “Based on the video and domestic violence report regarding Zac Stacy, the TransPerfect Music City Bowl has terminated the relationship with Zac Stacy effective immediately,” the organization said in a release.